mdatif11/BuzzTalk/README.md

 - Persistent Chat History: Stores chat history in MongoDB, allowing users to access previous conversations.

+- Displays the list of users currently online.

 - User-Friendly Interface: Built with React to provide a smooth and intuitive user experience.